 I also loved how immediately and adorably Simon and Lady Ruth took to each other, before they even realized the truth.

-My only complaints are how everyone was separated for so much of the book (Simon and Baz doing their thing, Penny and Shepard doing their thing, Agatha doing her thing), and how there are still a few unanswered things *SPOILER (for previous books)* (whether Simon will keep his wings and tail (though I feel like it’s kind of implied he will, and here’s a really interesting, in-depth analysis I found), what he’s going to do for a job, how he’s handling the knowledge that the Mage was his father) *END SPOILER*.
+My only complaints are how everyone was separated for so much of the book (Simon and Baz doing their thing, Penny and Shepard doing their thing, Agatha doing her thing), and how there are still a few unanswered things *SPOILER (for previous books)* (whether Simon will keep his wings and tail (though I feel like it’s kind of implied he will, and here’s a really interesting, in-depth analysis I found, though I disagree that he is definitely into more than one gender since him still being unsure of that is a big part of his story), what he’s going to do for a job, how he’s handling the knowledge that the Mage was his father) *END SPOILER*.
 But it was wrapped up enough, and I kind of don’t like when things are too perfectly wrapped up anyway.
 The most important things were resolved, and the happy endings were implied.